-A Steller’s Jay is one of many birds you can spot at Hesthavn, attracted by the seed and suet feeders.
-They are half black and half blue, with Pacific Coast populations sporting blue streaks on their prominent black crest.
-Steller’s Jays live in conifer forests, unlike Scrub Jays which prefer scrubland.
-Scrub Jays also lack a crest and black coloration.
+Steller’s Jays are one of many birds you can spot at Hesthavn, attracted by the seed and suet feeders.
+They live in conifer forests, unlike Scrub Jays which prefer scrubland.
 Both species are very vocal!
-One of the special programs offered at Hesthavn is how to use binoculars and identify birds, which is very popular with new birders.

 Preparations for a special Father’s Day program about Food Webs use the full table surfaces.

 Chintimini Wildlife Center bird handlers present a raptor rehabilitation program starring birds that were injured and cannot be released back to the wild.